CrowRed/11oclocknumber/index.md

 **Bingo/Fundraising:** If you know of anyone who can volunteer for bingo or if you have any fundraising ideas let us know.
 **Auditions** Please continue to share audition information with your friends.
 Auditions will be October 7 and 14 at the church.
 They can send me an email to book a slot.
 They will need to prepare a song and a monologue.
 **Musical Writing Workshop** Musical writing workshop in November.
 Date TBA
 **Cast list is now up for shows** You should have all received a link to the folder!
+**Hand billing before shows** You will be contacted by Dallas to do some hand billing before shows to help our houses get bigger.
+**Christmas Carolling Hand billing** If you are interested in Christmas Caroling and handbilling before our Winter Wonderland show, please let Mhairi know.